sempernow/k8s-vanilla-ha-rhel9/README.md

 ## CNI

-None of the eBPF based CNI projects variants are ready for production.
-Given the number of configuration parameters, and the effective absense of specifications, there is nearly no chance of a fully functioning network.
+The eBPF-based variants of CNI projects are purportedly ready for production.
+However, they have a large number of methods, protocols and configuration parameters per option making it quite challenging to implement a fully functioning network.
 That stands even after "properly" configuring and passing all their smoke tests.
-Here's an attempt to deploy metrics-server on a "fully functional" Calico configured for BPF:
+Here's an attempt to deploy the K8s `metrics-server` on such a Calico network:

 ```bash